RafaGago/base_library/readme.md

 =======
 * "include/base_library/hdr":  Code usable as header-only.
 * "include/base_library/lib":  May require compilation on some platform.
-* eclipse: Eclipse projects, unneeded to build, it just happens that I sometimes happen to use Eclipse as a gdb front end.
+* eclipse: Eclipse projects, unneeded to build.
+I sometimes use Eclipse as a gdb front end.
 * dependencies: External dependencies, as of now cmocka for the unit tests and premake5-alpha for building.
 * build/premake: The build script.